Sarsden

-Sarsden is a village and civil parish about 3 mi south of Chipping Norton, Oxfordshire.
-The 2001 Census recorded the parish population as 83.
-Since 2012 Sarsden has been part of the Churchill and Sarsden joint parish council area, sharing a parish council with the adjacent civil parish of Churchill.
+Sarsden is a village and civil parish in the West Oxfordshire district of Oxfordshire, England.
+It lies about 3 mi south of Chipping Norton.
+At the 2021 census the parish had a population of 64.
+Since 1976 the parish has shared a grouped parish council with the neighbouring parish of Churchill.

 Notable buildings

 Sarsden House is a country house, rebuilt in 1689 after it was damaged by fire.
 In 1795 Humphry Repton landscaped the park, adding a serpentine lake and a Doric temple.
 In about 1825 Repton's son, the architect G.S.
 Repton, remodelled the house for James Langston.
 The house is a Grade II* listed building.
 The Church of England parish church of Saint James was rebuilt in 1760.
 GS Repton added a cruciform extension to the east in 1823.
 In 1896 the architect Walter Mills of Banbury remodelled the north transept and added the bellcote.
 Sarsgrove House, or the Dower House, is 1+1/2 mi northeast of Sarsden.
 G.S.
 Repton remodelled it as a large cottage orné in 1825.